 You may be wondering what the difference is between effects and filters for your Instagram Story.
 Filters change the overall look of your photo and can make your photo warmer, cooler, or black and white.
 Effects, on the other hand, are more dramatic changes, adding new elements to your photo or video, including animation, digital makeup, or unusual patterns.
-Here are some of the effects and filters we love to love.
+Here are some of the best Instagram filters and effects we love to love.

 Oslo: The best Instagram Story filter for selfies

 Oslo is our first choice for striking selfies.
 It gently warms up skin tones and increases contrast for a look that is both natural and subtle.
 If you like the look of Oslo, don’t stop at selfies — landscapes, food, and street scenes also look great behind the Oslo filter!

 Tokyo: An amazing black and white Story filter